webpack/webpack.js.org/src/content/plugins/module-federation-plugin.md

 `false | string`

 The version of the provided module.
-It allows Webpack to replace lower matching versions, but not higher.
+It allows webpack to replace lower matching versions, but not higher.

 #### **Additional examples**